-It thrills me to notice how our bond has only grown stronger over these past few years.
-Tending to our friendship, which has never regressed from that honest, kind, selfless, smart and harmless connection into a bitter, predictable, selfish and dull partnership, has been a pleasure.
+It thrills me to notice how our bond has only strengthened over the past few years.
+Tending to our friendship, which has never regressed from that honest, kind, selfless, wise, and harmless connection into a bitter, predictable, selfish, and dull partnership has been a pleasure.
 We have been able to distinguish quality from quantity.
 For which I am grateful.
 Most humans are incapable of knowing 150 people intimately, give or take a few souls.
 So, I am content that we’re not out to collect friends like stamps.
-You and I enjoy the deeper meaning and intimacy of our conversations.
-We are apt to invest more in true friendship and to reject the overwhelming coercion used by our society, which wants us to replace our tête-à-têtes by a mere connection.
+Instead, you and I enjoy our conversations’ more profound meaning and intimacy.
+As a result, we are apt to invest more in true friendship and reject the overwhelming coercion used by our society, which wants us to replace our tête-à-têtes with a mere connection.

-That being said I must share these few words with you, my comrade.
+That being said, I must share these few words with you, my comrade.
 I crave your advice.
 Recently I have been told that maybe I shouldn’t be trying so hard.
 These heartfelt words gently showered down upon my bare soul.
-Immediately after I had explained how I have been trying to get my life on a set of train tracks that will lead me to the terminus of my choosing.
+Immediately after, I explained how I had been trying to get my life on a set of train tracks that would lead me to the terminus of my choosing.

 - Great things take time.

 - Have patience; Everything is difficult before it’s easy.

 - Hard work beats talent when talent fails to work hard.

 - The only thing that overcomes hard luck is hard work.